 Take any group.
 Base it on their sexuality, gender, religion, political attitudes, whatever.

 Except, they’re not.
 Most of them voted for their causes because they believed it made the most practical sense.
 Some voted as a protest.
 Some voted to “send a message”.
 Only a few voted because they believe Trump will “Make America White Again” or that Britain should return to Whiteness.
 And yet, those who voted against Trump or voted to remain in the EU will most likely pass judgement on the other group because their views don’t align with what they believe to be right.
 Hell, I’m guilty of this too.
-One of my former colleagues voted to leave the EU and my respect in her took an incredible nosedive.
+One of my former colleagues voted to leave the EU and my respect for her took an incredible nosedive.
 My respect for her as a person was decimated because she made the opposite political choice to me, and I was disgusted because she too is a migrant to the UK.
 She too came to this country from another and has benefited from the ability to move between nations that this vote was based on.
 My personal respect for her died because she voted based on her rationale.
 She doesn’t know about this and I hope she never will.
 Unless she reads this, in which case I’m sorry, and I am rethinking my views.

 This “us vs them” attitude is one of the side-effects of labelling the way we have been.
 Those who don’t align with our own beliefs or attitudes are automatically labelled as “them” and are not “one of us”.
-But at least we expect for those outside of “us”, those who are not privy to our own beliefs, to be antagonistic to us.
+But at least we expect the people outside of “us”, those who are not privy to our own beliefs, to be antagonistic to us.
 We don’t expect fellow supporters to get on our nerves.
 And there we have another problem.
 Let’s take… feminism.
 Some of us may remember Emma Watson’s speech at the UN, talking about feminism and how it impacts all areas.
 It encouraged men to join the fight for women’s rights and declare themselves feminists, supporters of women and everything that makes them who they are.
 And that was great, it was powerful, it resonated with so many people.

 And a great many feminists turned around and said that men couldn’t be feminists, by mere virtue of their gender.
 We could say we supported women, but a feminist had to be a woman.
 But some of those women went further.
 They said that only those who were born women could understand the discrimination and isolation that women had known and that those who had been born men but had undergone treatment to become women could not possibly know what real persecution was like for women.